 Assistant Clinical Professor of Urology.
 Dr. Baxter completed his M.D. at Loma Linda University School of Medicine, urology residency at Penn State University, and fellowship training in Pelvic Medicine and Reconstructive Surgery at UCLA.
 Previously the Director of Pelvic Health and Reconstructive Surgery at North Shore – Long Island Jewish Health System in New York, Dr. Baxter’s clinical interests are in male and female voiding dysfunction, urinary incontinence, general adult urology, and genitourinary and pelvic floor reconstruction.
 Dr. Baxter also holds a sub-specialty board certification in Female Pelvic Medicine and Reconstructive Surgery.
 More >

-Assistant Professor, Division of Pelvic Medicine and Reconstructive Surgery, Department of Urology.
+Associate Professor, Division of Pelvic Medicine and Reconstructive Surgery, Department of Urology.
 Dr. Kim completed her MD at Baylor College of Medicine, Urology residency training at Cleveland Clinic, and Pelvic Medicine and Reconstructive Surgery fellowship at UCLA.
 Her clinical areas of interest include voiding dysfunction, vaginal prolapse, and genitourinary reconstruction.
 She performs pelvic floor reconstruction, laparoscopic, and robotically-assisted surgery.
 More >

 Professor of Urology and Obstetrics and Gynecology, Chief of Female Pelvic Medicine and Reconstructive Surgery (FPMRS) and Fellowship Director for that ACGME accredited program.
 Dr. Nitti also holds the Shlomo Raz Chair in Urology.
 He completed his medical degree at the University of Rochester and Rutgers New Jersey Medical, completed his urology residency at SUNY Downstate in Brooklyn, NY and then completed a fellowship in female urology, neurourology and reconstructive urology at UCLA.
 Prior to coming to UCLA, Dr. Nitti was Professor of Urology and Obstetrics and Gynecology and Vice Chairman of Urology at New York University Langone Medical Center where he was also the FPMRS fellowship director.
 He is an authority in urodynamic techniques, medical and surgical therapies for urinary incontinence, pelvic organ prolapse, female pelvic reconstructive surgery and voiding dysfunction.